isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1123.md

 **Description**

 Autocount accounting & inventory software is trusted by more than 200,000 companies.
 It manages key business operations for SMEs with optional add on modules to cater for advance business requirements of big enterprises.
 Ingenious provides accounting software consultancy & implementation since 2001.
 In 2021,it served 1047 different companies, & ranked as 2021 Overall Champion Reseller for Autocount Software in terms of revenue & licenses sold.
-It is an ISO9001 & S'pore SME100 award winner.
+It is an ISO9001 & S’pore SME100 award winner.

 ## Solution Packages Option(s)